jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 More battles.
 More dead.
 Same result.
 The king defeated.

 Parliament infuriated.
 Trial held.
 135 commissioners appointed.
 Half refuse to attend.
-The angry half in control.
+The mad half in control.

 He never enters a plea.
 And the stammer that has caught his words all his life, is gone.
 He speaks aloud, clear and certain—not to himself, but to the court.
 "No earthly power can justly call me in question."
 He is right, by every law that has ever existed, at least since the Roman legions left the land.